lucaslng/Terraria/README.md

 - **dill**

 ### Installation
-These dependencies are automatically installed when main.py via:
+These dependencies are automatically installed when main.py is run via:
 `utils/installpackages.py`